Malanius/understanding-typescript-course/README.md

 ### Function return type & void

-- each function has a return type, mostly it's infered by TS
+- each function has a return type, mostly it's inferred by TS
-- possible to defien return type manually with specifing return types after parameters:
+- possible to define return type manually with specifying return types after parameters:
+- a function that doesn't return value has a `void` return type (in pure JS `undefined` is returned with `return` statement)
+- `undefined` is a valid type in TS, will require `return` in the function

 ```typescript
 const add = (n1: number, n2: number): number => {